top of page

 Charlotte Amalie, St. Thomas

+The Edward Wilmoth Blyden IV Marine Terminal is located in Charlotte Amalie, the capital of the US Virgin Islands.
+This facility is a hub for seaplane service and ferry service between the USVI and the British Virgin Islands and between St. Thomas, St. Croix, and Puerto Rico.
 The terminal houses the St. Thomas/St. John marine manager's office, federal inspection services, ferry ticket booths, and an open-air waiting area.
 The terminal sits on the St. Thomas waterfront apron and hosts a restaurant specializing in Caribbean cuisine on the second floor with impressive views of the harbor.

 Edward Wilmoth Blyden IV Marine Terminal: Service